 Visa Type: WISEdata

 Visa Type denotes which kind of visa the students hold and proof they've been granted permission to study in the U.S. Any such student participating in a foreign exchange program is treated the same as other students for WISEdata purposes.
 This field is required for foreign exchange students.
-When a student's visa type

 F-1 visas are overseen by the federal Department of Homeland Security under the Student Exchange and Visitor Program (SEVP).
 Students attending Wisconsin high schools under the program are here primarily to obtain a U.S. high school diploma, which many believe will improve their chances to be admitted to a U.S. postsecondary institution.